Slayy257/pystega/README.md

-# Pyste: Optimized Steganography Library
+# Pystega: Optimized Steganography Library

-Pyste is a user-friendly Python library to hide some text into images (png, jpeg, jpg, ect.).
+Pystega is a user-friendly Python library to hide some text into images (png, jpeg, jpg, ect.).

 ## Features